DFHack/dfhack/docs/dev/Lua API.rst

     end

 The attachment to ``dfhack.onStateChange`` should appear in your script code outside of any function.
-The `script-manager` will load your script as a module when DFHack is initialized, giving this code an opportunity to run and attach hooks before a game is loaded.
+DFHack will load your script as a module just before the ``SC_DFHACK_INITIALIZED`` state change event is sent, giving your code an opportunity to run and attach hooks before the game is loaded.

 Save init script
 ================